SLU's knowledge bank

 Limited resources

 This is why Länsstyrelsen focuses mainly on such reserves where actions are allowed without dispensations, and where the spruce forest is instrumental to the purpose of the reserve, such as in Granliden, mentioned above.
 The work is conducted by helicopter, dogs trained to discover attacked trees, and by manual search efforts on ground.
-Using such methods, a handful of Upplands reserves has been saved from meeting the fate of Fiby urskog.

-It would have been possible to save more, but that would have demanded more resources.
 Länsstyrelsens beetle-fighting unit basically consists of two people.
 They describe it as impossible to address more than a fraction of the 150 reserves.
 Also, summer is the most important time for this endeavor, which collides with vacation.
 Demands for time-consuming procurement for tasks such as the felling of trees and flying a helicopter also affects the possibility to fulfill the task in time.

 Such limitations also affects the establishment of new reserves.
-It is expensive to conduct the seek- and cleanse-efforts that is required to actively protect forests against spruce beetles, but it is very cheap to leave the reserves to their own devices.
+It is expensive to conduct the seek- and cleanse-efforts that is required to actively try to protect forests against spruce beetles, but it is very cheap to leave the reserves to their own devices.
 Sometimes, a free development type of purpose is chosen, even though a greater freedom of action would better serve to protect the environmental values at hand.

 In conclusion, two types of deficiencies are aggravating damage in forest reserves.
 One is purely financial.
 The spruce beetle outbreak is too vast for more than a handful of the reserves to be protected by the financial resources available to Länsstyrelsen today.
 Nature preservation costs money, and how to prioritize natural reserves is ultimately a political question.